-- a) understand how legislation and policies protect the rights of people with a learning disability - b) be aware of key legislation relevant to mental capacity, deprivation of liberty, equality and human rights - c) understand that people with a learning disability have the right to make their own decisions and must be assumed to have capacity to do so unless it is proved otherwise - d) understand that people with a learning disability have a right to be supported to make their own decisions and must be given all appropriate help before anyone concludes that they cannot make a decision - e) understand that adults with a learning disability must retain the right to make what might be seen as eccentric or unwise decisions - f) be able to support a person to get advocacy to help them make a decision - g) understand that if a person is not capable of making a decision then anything done on their behalf must be in their best interest and must be the least restrictive of their rights - h) understand that lacking capacity to make a decision at the time it needs to be made doesn't mean that the person is not capable of making that decision another time or of making other decisions. - i) understand how duty of care contributes to safe practice in learning disability care and support - j) be aware of dilemmas that may arise between the duty of care and a person with a learning disability's rights and/or family and carers wishes - k) be able to communicate effectively about proposed care and support to enable a person with a learning disability to make informed choices - I) know how to recognise signs of abuse or neglect in a person with a learning disability - m) be able to recognise a range of factors which may indicate neglect, abuse or exploitation is happening - n) know what to do if neglect, abuse, unsafe practices or exploitation is suspected, including how to raise concerns within local safeguarding or whistle blowing procedures - o) understand the national and local context of safeguarding and protection from abuse for people with a learning disability, including 'making safeguarding personal' - p) understand ways to reduce the likelihood of abuse for people with a learning disability - q) understand the risks associated with the internet and online social networking.
+- a) understand how legislation and policies protect the rights of people with a learning disability - b) be aware of key legislation relevant to mental capacity, deprivation of liberty, equality and human rights - c) understand that people with a learning disability have the right to make their own decisions and must be assumed to have capacity to do so unless it is proved otherwise - d) understand that people with a learning disability have a right to be supported to make their own decisions and must be given all appropriate help before anyone concludes that they cannot make a decision - e) understand that adults with a learning disability must retain the right to make what might be seen as eccentric or unwise decisions - f) be able to support a person to get advocacy to help them make a decision - g) understand that if a person is not capable of making a decision then anything done on their behalf must be in their best interest and must be the least restrictive of their rights, in accordance with the Mental Capacity Act - h) understand that lacking capacity to make a decision at the time it needs to be made doesn't mean that the person is not capable of making that decision another time or of making other decisions. - i) understand how duty of care contributes to safe practice in learning disability care and support - j) be aware of dilemmas that may arise between the duty of care and a person with a learning disability's rights and/or family and carers wishes - k) be able to communicate effectively about proposed care and support to enable a person with a learning disability to make informed choices - I) be aware that many people with a learning disability may have had traumatic experiences or been discriminated against, and in some cases, they will have been the victims of abuse - m) be able to recognise a range of factors which may indicate neglect, abuse or exploitation is happening - n) know what to do if neglect, abuse, unsafe practices or exploitation is suspected, including how to raise concerns within local safeguarding or whistle blowing procedures - o) understand the national and local context of safeguarding and protection from abuse for people with a learning disability, including 'making safeguarding personal' - p) understand ways to reduce the likelihood of abuse for people with a learning disability - q) understand the risks associated with the internet and online social networking.